chauhan-akshay123/sequelize-sqlite-seeding-1/README.md

-Here’s a simple yet informative README description for your database seeding practice repository:

----

 # Express Sequelize Seed Example

 This repository demonstrates a basic setup for seeding a SQLite database using Node.js, Express, and Sequelize.
 The project includes example data and routes to populate and interact with the database, making it ideal for learning or testing purposes.